amansharmaps3/Car-Human-Detection-on-RPI/README.md

 The camera mounted on the stick captures the video(livestream) and sends it to Raspberry PI for processing.RPi uses OPENCV(HaarCascades) to detect the objects in the frame.It also calculates the **distance and speed of the detected objects along with the direction of their movement**.Once done with the calculations it passes all the information to the user via **voice feedback**.

-## TO-DO's
-* Code cleanup
-* Optimizing the code to reduce frame drops.
-* Adding more classes of objects to detection.

 ## Instructions
 * Clone this repository to your raspberry pi to  /home/pi .
 * You will need to install some basic libraries on your rpi for this project to work.